SmaLLAlien/graphql/readme.md

 8. Open page on http://localhost:9000/graphql and click ```Query your server``` button
 9. Wait till apollo will be loaded, and you can test api

+> :warning: **Mutation allowed only for logged users.** To log in please use jwt Query, example you can find at the end of the API EXAMPLES in USER section

 ## API EXAMPLES
 ### GENRES
 1. Get all Genres: